Automatic indi-allsky backup on external drive (Fritzbox NAS) – Phase 2: Files

 Note:

-Thumbnails are not saved.
+Thumbnails are not backed up.

 EOF